-There have been trips for GCSE Latinists to Italy, Sicily, and Greece in recent years, and it is expected that these will continue to run.
-Such trips provide the opportunity to see Classical remains in their defiant splendour, and we shall look to resume them as soon as we are able.
+There have been trips for GCSE Latinists to Italy, Sicily, and Greece in recent years.
+Such trips provide the opportunity to see Classical remains in their defiant splendour.

-In the course of your lessons, you will make discoveries about the history, art and everyday life of the Roman world, and behold its legacy through frequent digressions into later Western literature, art and politics.
+In the course of your lessons, you will make discoveries about the history, art and everyday life of the Roman world, and behold its legacy through frequent digressions into other literature, art and politics.
 Latin is highly-regarded by universities and employers, and has been a crucial part of the school syllabus for hundreds of years.
 It is now available at a dwindling number of schools, but continues to flourish at Merchant Taylors'.